Skip to main content

 Intermediate

-Understanding the distinction between optimizing and restoring requires a closer look at specific physiological contexts, particularly those affecting men and women as they age.
+Understanding the distinction between optimizing and restoring endocrine function requires a closer look at specific physiological contexts, particularly those affecting men and women as they age.
 The symptoms that arise during andropause and menopause are not simply the result of poor nutrition; they are the direct consequence of a fundamental shift in the output of the gonads (the testes and ovaries).

 Male Hormonal Health Andropause and Beyond

 For many men, a decline in testosterone is linked to lifestyle factors, especially obesity.
 Adipose (fat) tissue is metabolically active and produces the enzyme aromatase, which converts testosterone into estradiol.
-Increased body fat leads to higher activity, lowering and creating a hormonal imbalance that can suppress the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+Increased body fat leads to higher aromatase activity, lowering testosterone levels and creating a hormonal imbalance that can suppress the Hypothalamic-Pituitary-Gonadal (HPG) axis.

-In this specific scenario, known as functional secondary hypogonadism, combined with physical activity can produce significant improvements.
+In this specific scenario, known as functional secondary hypogonadism, dietary interventions combined with physical activity can produce significant improvements.
 A diet focused on weight loss, rich in lean protein, healthy fats, and complex carbohydrates, can reduce fat mass, decrease aromatase activity, and help restore the normal signaling of the HPG axis, leading to increased natural testosterone production.

 For functional hypogonadism linked to obesity, lifestyle and dietary changes can effectively improve natural testosterone production by reducing metabolic stress on the endocrine system.